r-hub/blog/content/post/2020-03-03-packageRank/index.md

 {{<figure src="skew_sat-1.png" title="Figure 5 Frequency Distribution of Package Downloads for Saturday, March 7, 2020">}}

 Unfortunately, the frequency distribution of package downloads typically has an exponential and heavily skewed shape.
 The left side, where packages with fewer downloads are located, _looks_ like a vertical line.
-Using Wednesday as an example, this is a consequence of the fact that the most downloaded package had 177,745 downloads while the least downloaded package had just 1.
+The reason why, using Wednesday as an example, is that the most "popular" package was downloaded 177,745 times while the least "popular" package(s) was downloaded just 1 time.

 To help see what's going on, I redraw the plots using the logarithm of download counts (x-axis).
 In these plots, a vertical segment's position on the x-axis represents its download count while its height represents the number of packages that have that download count: